AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/miscellaneous/error-opensearch-search-engine-doesnt-exist-falling-back-to-livesearch.md

 ---
 title: "*Error: [!DNL opensearch] search engine doesn't exist.
 Falling back to [!DNL livesearch].*"
-description: This article provides a solution to the issue where you see the error: `Error: [!DNL opensearch] search engine doesn't exist.
-Falling back to [!DNL livesearch].` in Adobe Commerce on cloud infrastructure.
+description: This article provides a solution to the issue where you see the error, `Error: [!DNL opensearch] search engine doesn't exist.
+Falling back to [!DNL livesearch].`, in Adobe Commerce on cloud infrastructure.
 feature: Deploy, Search
 role: Developer
 ---